simp/simp-doc/docs/user_guide/HOWTO/Puppetmaster_Backup.rst

 HOWTO Back up the Puppet Master
 ===============================

-This section details the steps required to back up the Puppet Master.
+This section details the steps required to back up the Puppet master.

 ..
 NOTE::